Grow Home: Development

 Grow Home began development as an experimental project created by an eight-person team at Ubisoft Reflections, initially being launched internally for the staff.
 After testing the project, management at Ubisoft decided to officially launch the title, which was developed into a full game inspired by Hitchhiker’s Guide to the Galaxy and WALL-E.

 Grow Home has a minimalist, low poly graphical style.
 It uses procedural animation and physics-based gameplay, which allow objects and the player's actions to adapt to any part of the environment.
 The developers recommend using a gamepad to play the game, as it gives the player "the deepest connection to the gameplay mechanics".
 The game was created using the Unity engine and, unlike other Ubisoft titles, it does not require Uplay to run.
-After being announced in a post on the official Ubisoft blog on 22 January 2015, Grow Home was released on 4 February for Microsoft Windows via Valve's Steam service, as well as being released on 1 September for PlayStation 4.
-An OS X version will be released if the PC version sells enough copies.
-Ubisoft have released multiple updates for the game following release, containing new missions, skins and bug fixes.
+After being announced in a post on the official Ubisoft blog on January 22, 2015, Grow Home was released on February 4, for Microsoft Windows via Valve's Steam service, as well as being released on September 1, for PlayStation 4.
+An OS X version was planned to be released if the PC version sold enough units.
+Ubisoft released multiple updates for the game following release, containing new missions, skins and bug fixes.
+It was however released for Linux on November 10, 2015.

+On August 26, 2025, Atari SA acquired the intellectual property rights to both Grow Home and its sequel Grow Up, with plans to re-release the games on new platforms.

 Reception

-Grow Home received positive reviews upon release.
-Metacritic, which assigns a normalised rating in the 0-100 range, calculated an average score of 75 based on 46 reviews for the PC version, indicating "generally favorable" reviews.
-On aggregate website GameRankings, it received a 75% based on 23 reviews for the PC version.
-According to Steam Spy, by March 2016 around 300,000 copies had been sold on Steam alone.
+The PC version received "generally favorable reviews", while the PlayStation 4 version received above-average reviews, according to the review aggregation website Metacritic.